rivea0/obsidian-prime/README.md

 _You can [buy @kepano a coffee](https://www.buymeacoffee.com/kepano)._

 - Fancy highlighting is adapted from the [Things](https://github.com/colineckert/obsidian-things) theme.
-The syntax colors for the One Dark theme are also from Things.
+The syntax colors for the One Dark theme, and custom checkbox styling are also mainly from Things.
+- Custom checkbox styling is credited to the Minimal Theme.

 _You can buy [@colineckert (creator of the Things theme) a coffee](https://www.buymeacoffee.com/colineckert)._